piegope/doc/docs/en/rdm/mac/commands/administration/user-groups-management.md

 ### Permissions

 Use the Permissions side menu to assign the View, Add, Edit and Delete permissions to your User groups.
-For more information please see the [Permissions](/rdm/mac/commands/administration/user-management/permissions/) topic.
+For more information please see [Permissions](/rdm/mac/commands/administration/user-management/permissions/).
 ![User Group Management - Permissions](https://webdevolutions.azureedge.net/docs/en/rdm/mac/clip10400.png)

 ### Settings